 The Chandler Collateral Assistance Program (CCAP) was created by the Chandler Industrial Development Authority (CIDA) to assist Chandler businesses in obtaining loans and create jobs in Chandler.
 The Chandler Collateral Assistance Program provides additional collateral, of a maximum of $50,000 or 20 percent of the total loan proceeds, whichever is less, to eligible businesses.
 Job creation is an essential element of any request for Collateral Assistance.

 Colonnade Signage Program

-Colonnade Signage Program: To recapture the effectiveness of the colonnade signs, the Chandler is encouraging downtown businesses to install signs on the front of the colonnade facing the street.
-The Colonnade Signage Program is designed to assist downtown business owners with installing this signage providing grants of up to $650 per business for the creation and installation of one sign which would hang from the Colonnade facing the street.
+Colonnade Signage Program: To recapture the effectiveness of the colonnade signs, Chandler is encouraging downtown businesses to install signs on the front of the colonnade facing the street.
+The Colonnade Signage Program is designed to assist downtown business owners with installing signage by providing grants of up to $650 per business for the creation and installation of one sign, which would hang from the Colonnade facing the street.
 The money can be used for design fees, materials, and/or installation of the sign.
-The sign must conform with the Downtown Sign Code and receive a permit to be considered for the program.
+The sign must conform to the Downtown Sign Code and receive a permit to be considered for the program.

 For more information, contact Downtown Redevelopment Department at 480-782-3045.

 This program was enacted into law as part of the Small Business Reauthorization Act of 1997.
 The program encourages economic development in historically underutilized business zones - "HUBZones" - through the establishment of preferences.